 Commercial Cleaners perform various cleaning tasks at a larger scale at facilities such as office buildings, airports, and shopping centers.
 A commercial cleaner’s specific responsibilities depend on the size and structure of the facility.
 An essential part of this position does require hired individuals to work before or after regular business hours to clean facilities properly.

 We have an open position for a Commercial Cleaner to join our team.
-The Commercial Cleaner will be responsible for cleaning our client’s building’s in a safe and healthy manner.
-As our company’s Residential Cleaner, your main tasks will include perform heavy cleaning duties, such as cleaning floors, shampooing rugs, washing walls and glass, and removing rubbish.
-A major responsibility for this role is to keep facilities as sanitary as possible.
-You will be required to work heavily with disinfectant solutions so knowledgeable of proper use and safe measures is a must.
-You will need to be detailed oriented, organized, and self sufficient.
+The Commercial Cleaner will be responsible for cleaning our client’s buildings in a safe and healthy manner.
+As our company’s Residential Cleaner, your main tasks will include performing heavy cleaning duties, such as cleaning floors, shampooing rugs, washing walls and glass, and removing rubbish.
+A significant responsibility for this role is to keep facilities as sanitary as possible.
+You will be required to work heavily with disinfectant solutions, so knowledge of proper use and safety measures is necessary.
+You will need to be detail-oriented, organized, and self-sufficient.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"